essenciary/GenieTodoMVC/documentation/deployment.md

 julia> using GenieDeployDocker

 julia> GenieDeployDocker.dockerfile()
-Docker file successfully written at .../TodoMVC/Dockerfile
+Docker file successfully written at /path/to/your/app/TodoMVC/Dockerfile
 ```

 If you're familiar with Docker you can take a look at the resulting `Dockerfile`.
 Right out of the box it contains everything
-that is needed in order to set up a Linux container with Julia, and set up our application, with its dependencies, and start
+that is needed to set up a Linux container with preinstalled Julia, set up our application and its dependencies, and start
 the server to listen on the designated ports.
-You can read more about `Dockerfile` in the official Docker documentation at
+You can read more about the `Dockerfile` in the official Docker documentation at
 <https://docs.docker.com/engine/reference/builder/>.

 We'll need to make only one change in the `Dockerfile` - towards the bottom there is a line that reads `ENV GENIE_ENV "dev"`.